 Animal Robots: Designing robots to mimic animal movements

-In this camp, students are going to use what they can observe in nature as inspiration for a robot they design, build, and program.
+In this club session, students are going to use what they can observe in nature as inspiration for a robot they design, build, and program.

 - Explore and observe the natural world by analyzing biological systems

 - Practice using robotic tools and programming multiple motors to work together